ivangfr/knative-minikube-environment/README.md

 - ### Service not READY

-  After installing a service and checking its status, it get stays at `READY: False; REASON: RevisionMissing`.
-The only way I know to solve is to delete (`kubectl delete`) and apply (`kubectl apply`) the service again.
+  After installing a service and checking its status, it stays at `READY: False; REASON: RevisionMissing`.
+The only way I know to solve it is to delete (`kubectl delete`) and apply (`kubectl apply`) the service again.

   Here are some steps that can help you to troubleshoot it